Abhrankan-Chakrabarti/GeminiFusion/README.md

 # GeminiFusion

-**GeminiFusion** is an innovative platform that integrates the power of Google Gemini Pro and Gemini Pro Vision models.
-This application allows users to interact with AI through text-based conversation and image-based captioning, providing a seamless experience across multiple modalities.
+**GeminiFusion** is a versatile web application that leverages advanced AI models, including Gemini Pro Vision, DALL-E 3, and Stable Diffusion XL, to provide three main features: Chatbot Interaction, Image Captioning, and Text-to-Image Generation.
 ## Features

 - **ChatBot:** Engage in real-time conversations with the AI, powered by the Gemini Pro model.
 - **Image Captioning:** Generate descriptive captions for your images using the Gemini Pro Vision model.
+-**Text to Image:** Generate images using either DALL-E 3 or Stable Diffusion XL.

 ## Installation